 During your day-to-day operation, you might encounter a touch of lag or two.
 Since we cannot use WhatsApp’s native app on the iPad right now, this is completely natural.
 So if you are the type of user who wants to have a lightning-fast response, you better stick to your phone.

 WhatsApp on the iPad will pull the list of contacts and conversations from your phone and not from your iPad.
 It is not something you can circumvent as of now.

 You will need an existing WhatsApp account on your mobile to install and use WhatsApp on the iPad.

 While WhatsApp has started testing voice and video calling on its desktop app for Mac and Windows, you can’t access these features on the web version.
 So yeah, you will not be able to voice or video call your friends and family even if you start using WhatsApp on an iPad via the workaround explained above.

 Use WhatsApp on Your iPad in a Few Easy Steps

 We hope this guide will be useful in helping you figure out how to set up and use WhatsApp on your iPad.
 There sure are some limitations to the experience right now, but it will become a whole lot better once the native iPad app and multi-device support arrive on WhatsApp.
-If you are content with using the messaging app on your phone, try these best WhatsApp tips and tricks to further your experience.
-And well, if you are privacy-conscious and want a cross-device messaging app, we suggest you ditch WhatsApp altogether?
-Go ahead and check out these best WhatsApp alternatives.
+If you are content with using the messaging app on your phone, try these best WhatsApp tips and tricks to further enhance your experience.
+And well, if you are privacy-conscious and want a cross-device messaging app to ditch WhatsApp altogether, go ahead and check out these best WhatsApp alternatives.
 Need help in setting up WhatsApp on your iPad?
 Ask your questions in the comments below, and we will help you out.